 KMOS (K-Band Multi-Object Spectrometer) is a near-infrared multi-object spectrometer that was built by a British-German consortium for the European Southern Observatory (ESO).
 Currently it is being integrated and installed as one of several second generation instruments on the Very Large Telecope (VLT) at Cerro Paranal (Chile, figure below).

-KMOS will be capable of delivering spatially resolved spectral data of up to 24 scientific targets simultaneously by means of deployable Integral Field Units, each resolving a square field of 2.8x2.8 arcseconds into 14x14 spatial pixels.
+KMOS is capable of delivering spatially resolved spectral data of up to 24 scientific targets simultaneously by means of deployable Integral Field Units, each resolving a square field of 2.8x2.8 arcseconds into 14x14 spatial pixels.

 The USM participates in the project by developing and building the instrument software and electronics.